Percheron: Characteristics

+Horses in the French registry are branded on the neck with the intertwined letters "SP", the initials of the Société Hippique Percheronne.

 History

 The Percheron breed originated in the Huisne river valley in France, which arises in Orne, part of the former Perche province, from which the breed gets its name.
 Several theories have been put forth as to the ancestry of the breed, though its exact origins are unknown.
 One source of foundation bloodstock may have been mares captured by Clovis I from the Bretons some time after 496 AD.
-Another may have been Andalusian cavalry stallions brought from Spain by Moors in the 8th century.
+Another may have been Barb horse cavalry stallions brought from Spain by Moors in the 8th century.
 The Moorish were defeated at the Battle of Poitiers in 732 AD, and some of their horses may have been taken by warriors from Perche.
 A final theory posits that the Percheron and the Boulonnais breed are closely related, and that the Boulonnais influenced the Percheron when they were brought to Brittany as reinforcements for the legions of Caesar.
-It is known that during the 8th century, Andalusian stallions were crossed with mares native to the area, and more Oriental horse blood was introduced by the Comte du Perche upon his return from the Crusades and expeditions into territory claimed by Spain.
+It is known that during the 8th century, Barb stallions were crossed with mares native to the area, and more Oriental horse blood was introduced by the Comte du Perche upon his return from the Crusades and expeditions into territory claimed by Spain.
 Further blood from Spanish breeds was added when Rotrou III imported horses from Castile.
 No matter the theory of origin, breed historians agree that the terrain and climate of the Perche area had the greatest influence on the development of the breed.
 A possible reference to the horse is made in the 13th-century romance Guillaume de Dole, in which the title character asks for "the Count of Perche's horse" to be made ready, possibly indicating the "'great horse,' which could accommodate an armored knight" and was bred in the geographical setting of the poem.